h5bp/html5please/readme.md

 -------------

 July 9 2011
 A very basic idea of how this would look like.
 Lame filters and colors.
+See: http://dl.dropbox.com/u/952/gfs/index.html

 To do
 ------